dhis2/app-runtime/README.md

 )
 ```

-To request data from a
+To request data from a DHIS2 Core server anywhere in the app:

 ```js
 import { DataRequest } from `@dhis2/app-service-data`